benhoskings/babushka/README.markdown

 To run deps from others' sources, you don't need to add the source explicitly.
 Just prefix the dep name with the correct username:

-    babushka freelancing-god:rvm
+    babushka conversation:coffeescript.src

-The dep source will be cloned into <tt>~/.babushka/sources/freelancing-god</tt>, or updated if it's already there, and then babushka will search for a dep called "rvm" within that source.
+The dep source will be cloned into <tt>~/.babushka/sources/conversation</tt>, or updated if it's already there, and then babushka will search for a dep called "coffeescript" within that source.
 Because of this partitioning, you don't have to worry about naming conflicts with other people; everything is per-source.

 If you want to rename a source, or add one with a custom URL, you can add sources manually like this: